+Teachers and leaders will have the opportunity to work together to strengthen internal evaluation processes through moderation and observation which will lead to school-wide processes that identify what is working for specific groups of students.
+SLT Lead teachers Teachers Release for observations, moderation, assessment Planning for the use of CRT time for Team days On-going 2025 Internal evaluation processes will be strengthened and will be enhancing the progress of individuals and groups of students.
+School wide agreement of our Buckland School Overviews in Literacy/English and Mathematics.
+Baseline information for where students are at in relation to new curricula (English/Mathematics) will be gathered.
+SLT Lead teachers Teachers Early 2025 Baseline information will be available early in the year that can be used to compare with end of year data.
+Teachers will familiarize themselves with and use new assessment resources, analyse data of individuals and groups to monitor and plan for student progress and achievement.
+Costs involved in the purchasing of assessment resources (when they become available) Release for observations of administration of assessment resources.
+On-going 2025 (as resources become available) Teachers will have a good understanding of the assessment requirements and be using the resources effectively to provide valid and reliable information to inform their teaching.
 Through observation and modelling of within school and across school teachers, and colleagues with expertise we will support classroom practice, use of the progressions and 'Understand, Know, Do of the Refreshed Curriculum.
-Literacy Lead Teachers Reading Recovery teacher ELS teachers Assessment resources Funding of Teacher Aides Meeting allocation Throughout the year Planning will include the progressions and 'Understand, Know, Do' of the Refreshed curriculum.
+Literacy Lead Teachers Specialist teacher Lead teachers Throughout the year Planning will include the progressions and 'Understand, Know, Do' of the Refreshed curriculum.
 Teaching staff will be open to and involved in modelling and observation.
 They will participate in discussions to improve teaching practice and support colleagues - Professional Growth cycle.
-New MOE literacy resources and Assessment resources will be updated and being used effectively to support programmes of learning for individuals and groups.
+New MOE literacy/mathematics resources and Assessment resources will be being used effectively to support programmes of learning for individuals and groups.
 We will provide a range of specific programmes to support students who are not making the desired progress.
-Reading Recovery teacher Classroom teachers SENCO Teacher Aides RTLB/RTLit Throughout the year Students will have access to programmes that will support their Literacy learning and will be making steady progress.
-Resources will be allocated to support individuals and groups of students - ESL/RR/Teacher Aides/On-line programmes e.g. Agility with Sound, etc RTLB/RTLit/LSC/MOE will be involved with our students where necessary.
-We will provide opportunities for parents and whanau to learn about what we are doing at school to support their children's learning in literacy at home.
-Junior Teachers Reading Recovery Teacher Classroom teachers SLT Term 1 Term 3 Literacy sessions for parents have been held.
-Three-way conferences/visits to classroom.
+Specialist teacher Classroom teachers SENCO/ LSC Teacher Aides RTLB/RTLit On-line programmes funded - Reading Eggs, Mathletics, Writer' Tool Box Agility with Sound Programme New MOE Phonics Resources Funding of Teacher Aides Throughout the year Students will have access to programmes that will support their Literacy and Mathematics learning and will be making steady progress - The Code, Yolanda Soryl, Maths No Problem, Reading Eggs, Mathletics, Writer' Tool Box.
+Resources will be allocated to support individuals and groups of students - Teacher Aides/On-line programmes e.g. Agility with Sound, Rainbow Reading, etc RTLB/RTLit/LSC/MOE will be involved with our students where necessary.

+We will provide opportunities for parents and whanau to learn Classroom teachers Resourcing for support equipment / food & drinks, etc Term 1 Term 2 Literacy sessions for parents have been held. about what we are doing at school SLT Territ 2 Mathematics sessions for parents have been held. to support their children's learning in literacy and mathematics at Lead Teachers Three-way conferences/visits to classroom. home.
 Individual meetings with parents.
 Sharing of student learning - Class DoJo, emails, newsletters etc. Parents/whanau will feel empowered to share their knowledge and expectations and support their children's learning.